maddox/kart/README.md

 the game should have the same name as the rom.
 By using this convention, its easy to load in all of your roms without a complicated scanning process.

+#### tl;dr

+Configuring Kart is actually pretty easy, here's the gist:

+* set up your console and rom directories right
+* name your roms the titles you want them to appear in Kart
+* add an `/images` directory for each console with `PNG` art that match the rom filenames
+* add an `image.png` image for each console
+* set the paths for your roms and RetroArch bundle

 #### Rom Directories

 Your roms should be organized into directories based on the console they are for.